Here’s the scenario.

 It simply isn’t a strategy that will deliver major progress overnight.

-I don’t care how experienced you are and how many epic backlinks you’re able to generate, you can’t expect instant miracles.
+We don’t care how experienced you are and how many epic backlinks you’re able to generate, you can’t expect instant miracles.

 Simply getting Google to index your content can take a considerable amount of time.